freddy38510/quasar-app-extension-ssg/README.md

 - `Inline CSS from Vue SFC style tags ?`: Add support for [vue-style-loader](https://github.com/vuejs/vue-style-loader) to inline critical css coming from Vue SFC `<style></style>` tags.

-- `Inline critical async CSS ?`: Use [Beastcss](https://github.com/freddy38510/beastcss) to inline critical CSS from async css chunks for each route generated.
+- `Inline critical CSS and async load the rest ?`: Use [Beastcss](https://github.com/freddy38510/beastcss) to inline critical CSS and async load the rest for each generated route.

 ## Uninstalling